cloudpilot-emu/cloudpilot-emu/doc/networking.md

 On the machine running Palm Desktop, open the Hotsync manager, go to "Connections" and make sure that "Network (TCP/IP)" is checked.

+## Palm M1xx devices

+Palm decided to strip network hotsync from the M1xx line of devices, so it is not available there.

 ## Palm OS

 On the virtual device, open Hotsync, select "Modem Sync Prefs" in the menu and switch